 Water

 After years of experience I am convinced that the number one thing for a pioneer to seriously pay attention to is drinking water.
 Whenever I go out to villages on a trip I make sure I have a container of either water that has been boiled (which effectively kills all germs) or properly filtered through some apparatus (in many countries people have them in their homes) or comes from a reliable city water supply.
 One might suppose that what comes out of the tap in a big city is reliable but it may not be; in some cities the filtering system may be faulty or through other factors the tap water is contaminated.
 Halazone tablets are a reliable water disinfectant and may be used if necessary but taste awful.
-When we crossed Africa twice by Land Rover we sometimes carried our five or more gallons of water (about 25 litres)
+When we crossed Africa twice by Land Rover we sometimes carried about 25 litres (five or more gallons) of water

 3,000 kilometres—from one safe supply to another—where we washed out our plastic containers and filled up again with new water.
 The fact that the water was weeks old never did any harm and we either drank our own or made sure the water we could get was safe; by this I mean that it came from a deep well or had been boiled.
 Tea and coffee are usually safe because boiling water is used to make them.
 We always accepted such drinks—whether we felt like it or not—so as to not refuse the loving hospitality of the friends.
 In India and Africa the tea or coffee, together with the sugar and milk, are often all boiled together to make a sweet hot drink that is safe and pleasant—though it tastes usually quite different from what one is used to!

-Because soda water can be bought in a bottle with a proper sealed top does not for a moment mean it is safe to drink; I myself have seen a little “water factory” in Sikkim in the shed behind a very dirty home where bottled water was being put up; how the bottles were washed (if at all) and where the water came from heaven alone knew, yet seeing it for sale in a grocery store or served in a restaurant one might be tempted to think it was hygenic.
+Because soda water can be bought in a bottle with a proper sealed top does not for a moment mean it is safe to drink; I myself have seen a little “water factory” in Sikkim in the shed behind a very dirty home where bottled water was being put up; how the bottles were washed (if at all) and where the water came from heaven alone knew, yet seeing it for sale in a grocery store or served in a restaurant one might be tempted to think it was hygienic.
 I have also seen a sealed bottle of water with a dead fly sealed in.
 The best policy is for the pioneer or traveller to supervise his own water supply, carry some in a flask with him to drink and be very firm about the fact that because he is a foreigner he has to be careful not to get intestinal upsets and this water is his main precaution and this is why he cannot share it.
 The native people of any place are adjusted to their own water and, whether it is clean and healthful or dirty and contaminated, there is nothing the visitor can do about it and sharing his own glass of special water is not going to solve their problems.
 On one occasion in India I remember we went over to an island off the mainland where a big meeting was to be